-- Substituting aliases.
+- 1. If first command-line parameter is a variable, perform substitution on this variable only. - Substitute alias.
 The UEFI Shell supports specifying aliases for UEFI Shell commands (both internal and external).
-The substitution is performed automatically on the first command-line parameter. - 2.
+The substitution is performed automatically on the first command-line parameter, and is not recursive. - 3.
 Substituting variables.
 The UEFI Shell finds the % character and substitutes the value of an Environment Variable, Positional Parameter or Index Parameter based on the characters found after the % character.
-See Variables (section, 3.6) for more information. - 3.
+See Variables (section, 3.6) for more information. - 4.
 Setting up input and output redirection.
-Using special characters on the command-line, the UEFI Shell can get input from a file and send output to a file.
-See Redirection (section 3.4.4) for more information. - 4.
+Using special characters on the command-line, the UEFI Shell can get input from file or environment variable and send output to a file or environment variable.
+See Redirection (section 3.4.4) for more information. - 5.
 Breaking up the command-line into arguments.
-The arguments are delimited by non-quoted whitespace characters. - 5.
-Launching the shell command or UEFI Shell script.
+The arguments are delimited by non-quoted whitespace characters. - 6.
+Launching the shell command , dynamic shell command, UEFI Application, or UEFI Shell script.